 All Things Tea

-The earliest known physical evidence of tea was discovered in 2016 in the mausoleum of Emperor Jing of Han in Xi'an, indicating that tea was drunk by Han Dynasty emperors as early as the 2nd century BC.
+The earliest known physical evidence of tea was discovered in 141 bc in the mausoleum of Emperor Jing of Han in Xi'an, indicating that tea was drunk by Han Dynasty emperors as early as the 2nd century BC.

 The first record of tea in English came from a letter written by Richard Wickham, who ran the East India Company office in Japan, writing to a merchant in Macao requesting "the best sort of chaw" in 1615.